I get that untangling nutrition information can be confusing.

 Nutrition information shouldn't be confusing.
 But often it is.
 Our family and friends say one thing, then we ask Google and find out ten more different things.
 Before we know it our head's spinning and we're totally stuck.
 What seemed like an easy thing has suddenly go us frozen.

 You deserve straightforward, easy to apply, personalized nutrition information that helps you stay healthy so you can live the life you want to.
-And your body can keep up with your busy lifestyle.
+And an accountability partner, who is an expert in nutrition and eating behavior change.

 - Soccer coach, 65 years old